space-wizards/website-content/content/post/22-03-27-progress-report-32.md

 TODO Thumbnail

 {{< newsection >}}
+## New Maps
+This progress report sees the addition of not one, not two, but *three* entirely new maps:
+* Bagel Station by Emisse
+* Moose Station by Emisse
+* NSS Pillar by Peptide90

+### Bagel Station
+*Contributed by Emisse*

+Eagle-eyed readers might notice that we teased this map in the last Progress Report.
+Bagel is a comfy midpop station.

+TODO maprender

+### Moose Station
+*Contributed by Emisse*

+Moose Station is a low population station smaller than Packed but a bit larger than Saltern.
+Set on an asteroid base, this station is dingy and dirty.

+TODO maprender

+### NSS Pillar
+*Contributed by Peptide90*

+NSS Pillar goes for a wide and thin station rather than something sprawling with arms.
+It supports a mid/large population.

+TODO maprender

+{{< newsection >}}
 ## Content
 ### Two-Parter
 In case you missed the [previous progress report](https://spacestation14.io/post/22-03-16-progress-report-31/), this is the second part of a two-part special to bring the progress reports up-to-date with the laundry list of changes recently.
 This progress report covers February 2022.